 Tip: If you are stopping for one night on the way to a longer trip, pack a small bag with pajamas, a change of clothes and any essentials you need.
 That way you don’t have to take out all of your luggage.

-For dinner, we took the free shuttle down to the Main Street.
-They will pick you up and drop you off anywhere in the downtown area.
+For dinner, we took the free shuttle down to St. Andrew’s by the Sea Main Street.
+The Algonquin will pick you up and drop you off anywhere in the downtown area.
 The resort is so well known that we just had to ask the restaurant to call them for a ride back.

 We walked along the Main Street which is right on the water.
 It is such a nice place to wander.
 We found my sister and her family who were joining us on our trip and headed to dinner.
 The hotel had recommended we eat at the Harbour Front and it was great.
 We sat outside by the water and watched the sun set.

 We meandered down the wharf at the end of King Street.
 The tide was out, so the kids climbed down to look for crabs and play in the sand.
 The shops close quite early so we had to return in the morning to check them out.

 In the morning, we ventured down to Katy’s Cove which was a beautiful picnic area and beach.
 It is only a 5 minute walk from the hotel.
 The kids loved seeing the deer everywhere which are not the least bit afraid of people.